MattechLab/sops/docs/debi/data-collection/data-collection_DEBI_protocol.md

 #### Apply threshold to find the pupil

 - On the ET PC, click `Apply Threshold` (top left corner, as shown in the figure below).
 Ensure that the pupil is detected and that you see the blue cross on the eye.
 If you encounter issues, check the lighting inside the scanner (ensure it's not too bright or too dim) and verify the participant's position inside the coil.
-Once the calibration starts, accept the calibration points when they turn green by clicking `Accept Fixation`.
+Once the calibration starts, accept the calibration points when they turn green by clicking `Accept Fixation` (the first click is always manual, the following ones are automatic or manual).
 - If the calibration was successful, you will see the sentence `calibration successful` at the bottom in green.
 Check the stability of the accepted points and overall score of the calibration.
-!!!tip "If the calibration points form a cross, it is the perfect calibration."
+!!!tip "If the calibration points form a cross, it is a perfect calibration."
 ![good-cross](../../assets/debi_protocol/selected/16-e-good-cross.jpg){: style="width: 80%;display: block; margin: 0 auto;"}

 #### Follow up with the validation